pivotal-mea-pa/qnb-workshop/pivotal-bank-demo/pivotal-bank-setup.en.md

   --url http://localhost:8080/reservations
 ```
 1. Notice the type of the Id is different.
 1. Let's stream some data!
 Run the following command to see simulated events for one of the reservations.
+Install HTTPie <https://httpie.org/> if you don't have it.
 Copy one of the values from the `id` field and run
 ```
 http --stream --json http://localhost:8080/reservations/id/events
 ```